Philosophical Points for NL Teachers

 Knowledge can be near infinitely refined with greater detail, but this doesn't change its basic structure, which can be known definitively.
 This structure appears finite because it can be grasped by the finite mind, but because Laws structure the infinite, they are infinite as well—this is a spiritual paradox.

 As Philosophers, we do not seek to transcend polarity, but to transcend paradox and the false dialectics, and we seek to integrate and balance gender.

 The initiate has moved beyond theories, beliefs, and opinions into the realm of absolute knowledge, that is the definitive quality of the initiate, otherwise, the term initiate would no have meaning.
 The initiate is no longer seduced by relativism and has uncertainty towards knowledge.
 This does not mean he understands every moral issue in his life.
 Wisdom is greater than understanding.

-To be a NL teacher there are qualifications, just as with any other subject matter.
-You are not a teacher by virtue of interest in the subject of hermetic philosophy, but you must be able to demonstrate understanding in a non-contradictory fashion of the sufficient amount of principles, without confusing ideas.
+To be a NL teacher, there are qualifications, just as with any other subject matter.
+You are not a teacher by virtue of interest in the subject of Hermetic philosophy, as you must be able to demonstrate understanding in a non-contradictory fashion without confusing ideas.

 NL Teachers should NOT be teaching different teachings, because there is only one truth, not many.
 Yes, there are many paths to the same truth, but not many truths to the same path.
 It is a critical distinction that differentiates the uninitiate from the initiate.
 And here I focus on content and not style of presentation.
 We first have to have knowledge and understanding before we teach.